Techsters split two games in first day of tournament

 The Kentucky native has led his teams to 11 winning seasons during his 17 years, including 10 seasons of 30 or more wins, while guiding Centenary to a pair of NCAA Tournament appearances in 2004 and 2005.
 During his time at Centenary (2003-2010), Montgomery won 216 games, including victories over Florida, Auburn, Arkansas, Minnesota, Syracuse, Boston College and New Mexico.

 Montgomery led the Ladies to the program’s first winning season in 13 years in 2004 and a program record-tying 36 victories as Centenary captured the Mid-Continent Conference Tournament championship and advanced to the school’s first ever NCAA Tournament.
 Centenary led top-ranked Arizona late in the game before eventually falling 2-1 to the Wildcats.

 The following season saw Montgomery and the Ladies win 31 games, capture their second straight Mid-Continent Tournament title and return to the NCAA Tournament.
-One six-year stretch in Shreveport saw Centenary win 30 or more games five times.
-During his time at Centenary, Montgomery coached 23 all-conference players, two conference newcomers of the year, one conference pitcher of the year, two conference tournament MVPs and several conference all-tournament players.

-Prior to his collegiate coaching experience, Montgomery served as the softball coach at Lafayette (Kent.)
+Prior to his collegiate coaching experience, Montgomery served as the softball coach at Lafayette (Ky.)
 High School where he won seven district titles, five regional titles and one state championship title while posting a 170-73 record.